 When you create a customer account (free of charge and without obligations), our online shop "remembers" your data.
 Creating a customer account is very easy.
 If you check the option "Save my information for a faster checkout" during checkout and set a password, a customer account will be created for you.
 Your advantage: You can order faster with your next purchase and always have your orders and shipping status in the overview.

-Answer: For shipments within Canada, the average shipping cost is $9.90 - from $100 we deliver free of charge!
+Answer: For shipments within Canada, the shipping costs are $4.90 - from $75 we deliver free of charge!
 The exact shipping costs will be displayed during the order process.

 The voucher code does not work in the online shop!

 Note: You have to enter the coupon code, which you received by mail or e-mail, without "quotation marks".
 Please also make sure that you click the "apply" button, this is necessary for activation.
 Please also check the duration of the voucher.
 Once the validity period has expired, the voucher cannot be redeemed.
 In case of doubt, please contact our customer service and send us an e-mail to "[email protected]".

 If you order in our online shop, you will receive a notification to your e-mail address, which you have entered in the shop, after the successful completion of your order.
 If you do not receive a message, this may have various reasons: